 Faculty Fellow appointments are for one calendar year (August 1st to July 31st or January 1st – December 31st).
 UNCG Faculty at any level who have research and external funding expectations as part of their workload are eligible to apply.

-Information on eligibility criteria and application instructions for Fall 2022 coming soon.
+- Information on eligibility criteria and application instructions for Fall 2023.

 Faculty & Staff Affiliates